bastian-pnptc/expo5/index.md

   <span class="red">EXPO Day 5</span> will be held on <span class="red">February 21st</span>, 2019 at Wagenhallen, Stuttgart — Germany.

-  Prepare yourself and reserve a ticket to be part of our most exciting event yet.
+  Prepare yourself and apply for a ticket to be part of our most exciting event yet.
 sub_header: >
   This site will be continuously updated with information and news of our fifth EXPO Day.
 Make sure to bookmark this site and visit it regularely. – [STARTUP AUTOBAHN](/humans.txt) © 2018
 introduction:
   content : >
       <span class="b red">We cordially invite you to join our EXPO with about 1000 guest of our corporate partners and other corporations, high-level politicians, successful entrepreneurs, and keynote speakers.
-This day will be all about Open Innovation and Tech in the field of Mobility, IoT and Enterprise 2.0.</span>
+This day will be all about Open Innovation and Tech in the field of Mobility, Production and Enterprise.</span>

       This day marks the graduation of 34 Startups of STARTUP AUTOBAHN Program 5.
 We exclusively showcase the results of 100 days working on 50+ pilot projects with our corporate partners.

+      Check out belows information in order to reserve your spot at our invite-only event.

       Stay curious - new partners will be announced!